Do your homework before you rent out your property. Here are 10 legal points landlords should know.

 (a) Provide your tenants with rent books.

-(b) Register your residential property with the Private Residential Tenancies Board (PRTB).
+(b) Register your residential property with the Residential Tenancies Board (RTB).

 (c)You must not charge a rent that exceeds the market rent for the residential property.